Olenjan/ItemGenerator/Definitions.md

 	Object 			- A non-abstract 'Entity', with physical form, within a 'playspace' that cannot exit the 'playspace'.
 Is not a 'surface'
 	Prop 			- An 'object' within 'playspace' that enhances visual detail and ambiance.
-May have basic scripted 'Entity behavior' Destructible 	- A temporary 'prop' that can be removed from the 'playspace' through interaction Actor			- An autonomous 'Object' that has controlled 'Entity behavior'
+May have basic scripted 'Entity behavior' Actor			- An autonomous 'Object' that has controlled 'Entity behavior'

 	Tileset - A collection of reusable 'surface(s)' and 'prop(s)' designed to be used together to construct consistent 'playspace'
 	Layout	- A set of instructions defining how a 'tileset' is arranged.
-Either fixed, randomly or semi-random Area 	- A 'playspace' built from a set of possible 'tileset(s)' and 'layout(s)' Zone 	- A collection of connected 'Area(s)' sharing a progressing theme World 	- A collection of interconnected 'zone(s)'
+Either fixed, randomly or semi-random Area 	- A 'playspace' constructed from a set of possible 'tileset(s)' and 'layout(s)' Zone 	- A collection of connected 'Area(s)' sharing a progressing theme World 	- A collection of interconnected 'zone(s)'